zopefoundation/grok/doc/reference/components.rst

         Traverse the parent with this name to get the object.

-        Name in Grok means "human-readable identifier" as the `__name__` attribute is used to reference the object within an URL.
+        Name in Grok means "human-readable identifier" as the :attr:`__name__` attribute is used to reference the object within an URL.

 :class:`grok.Container`